 Our focus here will be on a different sort of argument.
 Here is a speech the basic character of which should be familiar to undergraduate students of metaphysics:

 When someone has a belief, we can distinguish what she believes from her believing it.
-I have a belief that Obama is the US president, for example.
-We can distinguish what I believe in believing that Obama is the US president — the content of my belief — from my believing that Obama is the US president.
+I have a belief that Trump is the US president, for example.
+We can distinguish what I believe in believing that Trump is the US president — the content of my belief — from my believing that Trump is the US president.
 What I believe in believing this is something you believe, too.
-What we both believe is the proposition that Obama is the US president.
-This same proposition may be asserted, doubted, etc. And, in fact, this proposition is true: Obama is the US president.
+What we both believe is the proposition that Trump is the US president.
+This same proposition may be asserted, doubted, etc. And, in fact, this proposition is true: Trump is the US president.
 So, there are propositions, and they are the contents of beliefs and other attitudes and they are the bearers of truth and falsity.

 One might attempt to regiment these remarks, somewhat artificially, to take the form of an argument, which we will dub the Metaphysics 101 argument: